 This section is devoted to the effects of the treatment on work while on claim.
-Work while on claim includes all those who work while continuing to receive unemployment benefits during the current month.17 Hence, for our purposes hours of work while on claim are defined as the hours of work of individuals who do continue to receive unemployment benefits during the current month.
+Work while on claim includes all those who work while continuing to receive unemployment benefits during the current month.21 Hence, for our purposes hours of work while on claim are defined as the hours of work of individuals who do continue to receive unemployment benefits during the current month.
 We start by presenting our statistical model before looking at the effects of the treatment by comparing the treated, the control, and the super control groups.
-We also explore the potential heterogeneous effects of the treatment within the treated group.
-We then go on to compare the characteristics of individuals who work while on claim in the treated and control groups, in order to gauge the external validity of our results.
+We

-17According to the regulations, individuals whose monthly earnings exceed the earnings used to compute their unemployment benefits do not get any unemployment benefits in the current month but are still on claim if they continue to register with the unemployment agency at the end of the month.
+21According to the regulations, individuals whose monthly earnings exceed the earnings used to compute their unemployment benefits do not get any unemployment benefits in the current month but are still on claim if they continue to register with the unemployment agency at the end of the month.
 By definition, an individual continues to be registered in the current month only if he registers during that month.
 Individuals who do not register during the current month lose the benefits associated with registration.
 Registration at the unemployment agency can be beneficial for reasons other than receiving unemployment benefits, e.g. getting counselling to find a better job, avoiding the time-consuming process of launching a fresh entitlement period from scratch, getting free access to several public services...
-We take the view that such individuals - registered at the unemployment agency and eligible for unemployment benefits but not actually receiving them because their earnings are too high - are not unemployed, and therefore not part-time unemployed.
+We take the view that such individuals-registered at the unemployment agency and eligible for unemployment benefits but not actually receiving them because their earnings are too high-are not unemployed, and therefore not part-time unemployed.